HangfireIO/Cronos/README.md

 ## Daylight Saving Time

-Cronos is the only library to handle daylight saving time transitions in intuitive way with the same behavior as Vixie Cron (utility for *nix systems).
+Cronos is the only library to handle daylight saving time transitions in an intuitive way with the same behavior as Vixie Cron (utility for *nix systems).
 During a spring transition, we don't skip occurrences scheduled to invalid time during.
 In an autumn transition we don't get duplicate occurrences for daily expressions, and don't skip interval expressions when the local time is ambiguous.

 ### Transition to Summer time (in spring)

 During the transition to Summer time, the clock is moved forward, for example the next minute after `01:59 AM` is `03:00 AM`.
 So any daily Cron expression that should match `02:30 AM`, points to an invalid time.
 It doesn't exist, and can't be mapped to UTC.

 Cronos adjusts the next occurrence to the next valid time in these cases.
-If you use Cron to schedule jobs, you may have shorter or longer intervals between runs when this happen, but you'll not lose your jobs:
+If you use Cron to schedule jobs, you may have shorter or longer intervals between runs when this happens, but you'll not lose your jobs:

 ```
 "30 02 * * *" (every day at 02:30 AM)